Helpico/webpack-react-skeleton/README.md

-#Webpack React Simple Boilerplate
+# Webpack React Simple Boilerplate
-# if you wanna stay away from 'create-react-app'
+# to get rid of 'create-react-app'

 - **Lightweight substitution for create-react-app**
 - **Transpilation of JavaScript without conflicts**